 (1) STI represent the amount earned in relation to 2018 which will be paid in 2019 after release of the 2018 Annual Financial Statements.
 Amounts were translated to USD using closing spot rate on 31 December 2018.
 2017 STI's represent the amount earned in relation to 2017 which were paid in 2018 after release of the 2017 Annual Financial Statements.
+Amounts were translated to USD using closing spot rate on 31 December 2018.
+2017 STI's represent the amount earned in relation to 2017 which were paid in 2018 after release of the 2017 Annual Financial Statements.
 Amounts were translated to USD using closing spot rate on 31 December 2017.

-Other benefits include car parking, health and travel benefits and associated fringe benefit tax, where applicable.
+(2) Other benefits include car parking, health and travel benefits and associated fringe benefit tax, where applicable.